casdoor/casdoor-website/docs/provider/payment/paypal.md

 ## Step3.
 Add the PayPal Payment provider for your product

-Finally, Add the PayPal Payment provider for your product so that users can purchase the product using PayPal.
+Finally, add the PayPal Payment provider for your product so that users can purchase the product using PayPal.

 ![add paypal payment provider for product](/img/providers/payment/paypal_product.png)